t4rra/CCStopper/README.md

 # CCStopper <!-- omit in toc -->

 Kills Adobe's pesky background apps and more!

+## THIS IS THE DEVELOPMENT VERSION! <!-- omit in toc -->

+Please don't run any code here, unless you know *exactly* what you're doing.
+If you do, please consider contributing.

 ## Table of Contents <!-- omit in toc -->
 - [v1.1.3 Changelog](#v113-changelog)
 - [Instructions](#instructions)